 Overall, we expect banks to face moderate social risks, which in particular applies to Santander.
 The most relevant social risks for banks arise from the way they interact with their customers.
 Social risks are particularly high in the area of data security and customer privacy, which are partly mitigated by sizeable technology investments and banks' long track record of handling sensitive client data.
-Fines and reputational damage because of product mis-selling or other types of misconduct is a further social risk.
-Social trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services, increasing information technology cost, ageing population concerns in several countries affecting demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue base.
+Fines and reputational damage because of product mis-selling or other types of misconduct area further social risk.
+Social trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology cost, ageing population concerns in several countries affecting demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue base.
+In addition, the rapid and widening spread of the coronavirus outbreak with substantial implications for public health and safety and deteriorating global economic outlook, are creating a severe and extensive credit shock across many sectors, regions and markets.

 Given its geographical footprint, Santander is exposed to social risks of a different nature.
 For Spanish banks, we have identified the potential litigation around the IRPH (Mortgage Loan Reference Index, Índice de Referencia de Préstamos Hipotecarios) index reference rate as a key social risk.
-At this stage, there is high uncertainty regarding how a negative ruling by the European Court of Justice, expected by year-end 2019, could affect Spanish banks.
-Also, in Spain, Santander faces litigation costs from product misselling inherited from Banco Popular.
+On 3 March 2020, the European Union Court of Justice (ECJ) ruled that the use of the index falls within the remit of the European Union's directive on unfair terms (Directive 93/13/EEC), and therefore Spanish courts can consider it abusive.
+The number of borrowers who take legal action against banks and Spain's judicial stance will be the main determinant of the ECJ ruling's final effect on Spain's banks.
+Also, in Spain, Santander faces litigation costs from product mis-selling inherited from Banco Popular.
 We have not incorporated any financial impact into Santander's scorecard for these two issues.
 In any case, any impact should be manageable, given the bank's sheer size and ample geographical diversification.
 In the UK, conduct and litigation costs are primarily associated with the mis-selling of payment protection insurance; in Poland, it is associated with the litigation around mortgages in foreign currency.
-The impact on Polish banks will be largely determined by the number of borrowers taking legal action, which have been few so far.
+The impact on Polish banks will be largely determined by the number of borrowers taking legal action, which has been few so far.
 It will also depend on the time necessary for Polish courts to conclude these cases.

 Governance is highly relevant for Santander, as it is to all competitors in the banking industry.
-Corporate governance weaknesses can lead to a deterioration in a company's credit quality, while governance strengths can benefit its credit profile.
+Corporate governance weaknesses can lead to a deterioration in a bank's credit quality, while governance strengths can benefit its credit profile.
 Governance risks are largely internal rather than externally driven.
 For Santander, we do not have any particular governance concerns in any of its key markets, with the exception of the US.
 Nonetheless, corporate governance remains a key credit consideration and requires ongoing monitoring.
 In the US, we reflect governance deficiencies - captured in the written agreement with the Federal Reserve (Fed) entered in March 2017 - in our scorecard with a one-notch negative qualitative adjustment for Corporate Behaviour.